-Duane Bastress enters his third season at the helm of the Spartan program after being a long time assistant under Hall of Fame coach Tom Kessler.
+Duane Bastress enters his sixth season at the helm of the Spartan program after being a long time assistant under Hall of Fame coach Tom Kessler.

 Bastress, who was a two-time national champion under Kessler, served the previous six seasons as a Spartan assistant coach before accending to the program's top spot in the summer of 2013.

 Bastress went 11-8 in his first year at the helm of the program as the Green and White overcame some early season adversity to finish strong.
 York won their last six dual meet matches and eight of their final nine of the season.
 Ryan Flynn and Adam Kritzer both earned NWCA All-Academic honors while the squad was 22nd in the nation with a 3.281 cumulative team GPA.

 The 2014-15 season was a highly successful one for Bastress and the Spartans.
 York went 21-5 for the year as York finished with 20 wins for the first time under Bastress.
 Flynn earned the regions Most Outstanding Wrestler Award as he was the Mideast Regional champion at 133 pounds.
 He advanced to the NCAA Division III Championships in Hershey, Pennsylvania.
 Flynn was also named a NWCA Scholar All-American for the second straight year.

 The Spartans won 11 times in 2015-16, and finished fifth of 18 teams in the NCAA Mideast Regional Championships.
 Ryan Flynn won the regional title at 133 pounds, his second regional crown.
 Flynn, Mike Spencer and Greg Warner all punched tickets to the NCAA Championships, where Warner earned All-American status.
 Warner finished fifth at 141 pounds in Cedar Rapids, Iowa.